 Febrile neutropenia is defined as: Neutrophil count < 0.5 x10 9/L and a temperature of 37.5.

-Antibiotics should not be withheld if there is absence of fever but the child is unwell, there is respiratory distress.
+Antibiotics should not be withheld if there is absence of fever but the child is unwell, or there is respiratory distress.

 Patients on steroids may present without fever.